MythicalCuddles/Introduction-to-Java-Programming-10th-Edition/README.md

 **CompareValues.java** - Compares two integers and prints information about them.

+**DrawOutlineOfBox.java** - Draws a box to the console using methods and loops.

 **LargestNumber.java** - Prints the largest number from a list of numbers inputted.

+**MultiplyNumber.java** - Multiply two inputted numbers and output the total.

+**MultiplyNumbersBy3.java** - Multiplies an inputted number by 3 and outputs the total.

 **Rectangle.java** - Works out the area and perimeter of a rectangle using the length and breadth values.